nautobot/nautobot/nautobot/docs/additional-features/custom-fields.md

 ## Creating Custom Fields

-Custom fields can be created through the admin UI under Extras > Custom Fields or through the REST API.
+Custom fields can be created through the UI under Extensibility > Miscellaneous > Custom Fields or through the REST API.

 Nautobot supports these custom field types: